itmo-wad/MaLiMiao_hw1/README.md

 # MaLiMiao_hw1
 ## Description
-  This project is a Flask-based web application that serves a static user profile page.
-The profile page includes user details such as a title, name, avatar, Personal Experience, and Computer Skills.
-The backend is built using Python Flask, handling routing and serving static resources, while the frontend is developed using HTML and CSS.
+This project is a web application developed using the Flask framework in Python, designed to display a static user profile page.
+The profile page showcases various user details, including a title, name, photo, personal experience, and computer skills.
+The backend, powered by Flask, manages routing and serves static resources, while the frontend is crafted using HTML and CSS for structure and styling.

 ## Getting Started
 ### Dependencies
 - VScode, pycharm
-- Python 3.9
+- Python 3.13.2

 ### Executing program